troyraen/DM-in-Stars/runSettings/main.md

 - [ ]  Try to reduce run time (see plot below)
     - [x]  using lower number of threads seems to help.
 See branch `runtimeTests`.
     - [ ]  possibly alter mesh, see options [here](https://lists.mesastar.org/pipermail/mesa-users/2011-September/000526.html)
-    - [ ]  Michael suggests writing my own differential equations solver (look into stiff equations).
+    - [-]  Michael suggests writing my own differential equations solver (look into stiff equations).
 See Ch 8, 9 of Computational Physics book.
 He thinks the addition of DM is causing the equations to be different enough that what MESA does no longer works well.
+        - not doing this...
+I had not explained very well all the different inlist (and rse) combinations I was testing and which were having problems (`MIST` runs not finishing c0 runs but `defDM` did).
+Have decided (in consult with Andrew) to just use `defDM`.

+## Questions/things to consider from Michael and Brett:
+- [ ]  Why is delta_MStau higher for m1p0c3 than for m1p0c6? (e.g. maybe related to CNO)
+- [ ]  Check total energy output over MS lifetimes, is it interesting?
+- [ ]  Normally, Tau_MS /propto M_star^-3... why does increasing DM by factor of 10 move plot feature by ~1 Msun?
+Also, why is that feature so sharp (i.e. why does effect drop off so quickly as mass increases)?

 <!-- fe Questions -->

 -----------------------------------------------------------------------------